Dan Wolgamott: Personal life

 Wolgamott has two children.
 He resides in St. Cloud, Minnesota.
-In 2014, he married Nicole Wolgamott (née Swanson); the couple divorced in 2021.
+He married Nicole Swanson in 2014; the couple divorced in 2021.
 In June 2024, Wolgamott announced his engagement to Erika Mejía.
 They married in August 2025.

 Legal issues

 On January 9, 2021, Wolgamott's vehicle was found abandoned in a yard in Golden Valley, Minnesota.
 Police investigated, noted the roads were icy at the time, and cited Wolgamott with a misdemeanor for abandoning his vehicle on private property without the property owner's consent.

 On July 7, 2023, Wolgamott was arrested in Kanabec County, Minnesota, for driving while intoxicated.
 Two weeks later, surveillance video from a liquor store showed him drinking from a bottle of alcohol in the parking lot before getting in his car and driving away.
-On August 7, after blood test results showed a blood alcohol content of 0.09, above Minnesota's legal limit of 0.08, Wolgamott was charged with two counts of driving while intoxicated.
+On August 7, after blood test results showed a blood alcohol content of 0.09, above Minnesota's legal limit of 0.08, Wolgamott was charged with two counts of driving under the influence.
 He pleaded guilty in September and was sentenced to two years of supervised probation.